Pros of Telemedicine

 Fewer In-Person Consultations

 Worried about technology’s limitations?
 You’re not alone.
-Many doctors worry about technical problems associated with telemedicine.
+Many providers worry about technical problems associated with telemedicine.
 Senior Healthcare Group Consultant Arun Ravi told Becker’s Hospital Review that poor broadband connections could lead to “possible patient mismanagement.”

-Many physicians and patients alike still like a “personal touch,” and not all procedures – even simple checkups – can be performed digitally.
+Many providers and patients alike still like a “personal touch,” and not all procedures – even simple checkups – can be performed digitally.
 However, in cases where patients just can’t get in to see their doctors in-person, and for many cases that don’t require a physical exam, telehealth can be a good alternative.